cylc/cylc-admin/docs/proposal-multi-user-approach.md

 `!` before an operation or permission group will remove those permissions.
 Negated permissions will take precedence, applied last in the logic to ensure they trump any other assigned permissions.

-`!ADMIN` will only remove `ADMIN` operations.
+`!CONTROL` will only remove `CONTROL` operations.
 To remove `READ` operations, `!READ` will need to be added to the configuration. `!ALL` will also be available as a more concise way to remove all operations.
 This will need to be documented.

 ### Examples of additive nature of permissions with negations